If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 Friðheimar

-If there’s any one restaurant you must visit in Iceland, Friðheimar is where you need to eat.
+If there’s any one restaurant you must visit in Iceland, it’s Friðheimar – it’s located along the Golden Circle, the most popular drive in the country.

 Tomatoes are the main ingredient you’ll find on almost every single item on Friðheimar’s menu.

-It’s a greenhouse and restaurant, and what makes their tomatoes so special is that they’re fed using geothermal water from the glaciers.
+It’s both a greenhouse and a restaurant, and what makes their tomatoes so special is that they’re fed using geothermal water from the glaciers.

-We had tomato soup and bread (bottomless), tomato mussels, tomato beer (didn’t really taste the tomato), and tomato ice cream.
+We tried their bottomless tomato soup and bread, tomato mussels, tomato beer, and tomato ice cream.

-Be sure to get the olive bread – it’s absolutely delicious!
+Be sure to get the olive bread as well – it’s absolutely incredible.

-Friðheimar is located right along the Golden Circle, so it’s the perfect meal stop if you’re visiting Thingvellir National Park, Geysir, Gulfoss Waterfall, or the Kerid Crater.
+As it’s located right along the Golden Circle, it’s the perfect meal stop if you’re visiting Thingvellir National Park, Geysir, Gulfoss Waterfall, or the Kerid Crater.

 LOCATION: Friðheimar, Reykholt